 Pros: Value; Hands-free (foot-pedal operation); Three sizes and three colors; Bag changes are a non-event thanks to the design which features a seemingly endless garbage bag that you just cut to size with the cutter that’s inside the bin; Holds about 50 newborn diapers; Includes an optional lock to ward off curious toddlers

-Cons: Works with custom Dekor refill bags – but they’re inexpensive, and, for what it’s worth, we’ve heard of some moms using their own garbage bags without much trouble
+Cons: Works with custom Dekor refill bags, but those are expensive, and, for what it’s worth, we’ve heard of some moms using their own garbage bags without much trouble

 Cons: Uses custom refill bags and (optional) baking soda cartridges; Bag change process takes some getting used to; Opening is small